All Projects

 Why is this issue important?

-Evictions have been shown to have profound and far-reaching consequences on people’s economic, health, and mental health outcomes.
-Importantly, evictions also disproportionately affect Black households and families with children, thus exacerbating racial and socioeconomic inequities.
-The government offers many resources to help prevent eviction and mitigate its effects, including financial assistance and legal aid, but there is little rigorous evidence on how to increase access to and use of these services, nor on their impact for Boston residents.
+Evictions have been shown to have profound and far-reaching consequences on economic, health, and mental health outcomes.
+Importantly, evictions also disproportionately affect Black households and families with children, exacerbating racial and socioeconomic inequities.
+The government offers many resources to help prevent eviction and mitigate its negative effects, including financial assistance and legal aid, but there is little rigorous evidence on how to increase access to and use of these services, nor on their impact for residents.

 What are we doing?